| LICENSE | ||

 Check permissions for

-.
-Your user needs to be in theinput
+/dev/uinput.
+Your user needs to be in theinputgroup.

 -